Virtual team building is tough. Here are 7 ways you can build social connections on a remote team, even from afar.

-In general, video being used for social connection in a remote team should feel more and more second nature.
+In general, when video is used for social connection on a remote team it should feel more and more like second nature.
 The most common frequency for video chats, according to our survey, was several times a week (32% of respondents).

 Carve out a dedicated non-work chat channel